 Of course, you can also expect restaurant-grade hardware.
 For example, the card reader is spillproof, drop resilient, and dustproof and holds the charge for up to 24 hours.
 Toast also boasts a 3X faster processing speed than similar card readers.

-Toast offers two pricing plans for this card reader.
-You can pay either $609 upfront or $69 per month.
-This option will decrease the processing fee to 2.49% + 15 cents per transaction.
-Alternatively, you can pay the higher processing fee of 2.99% + 15 cents per transaction.
-In this case, you won’t have to pay an upfront or monthly fee.
+Toast offers two monthly pricing plans for this card reader.
+You can pay either $69 for the Core plan per month or $165 per month for the Growth Plan.
+Should you choose a pay as you go option will have a processing fee of 2.99% + 15 cents per transaction.
+Alternatively, you can pay the lower processing fee of 2.49% + 15 cents per transaction if you buy the hardware upfront which costs $627 for the handheld starter kit.

 The card reader also comes with an indoor wireless access point, point-of-sale software, router, and free setup.
 The Toast Go 2 is especially ideal if you upgrade to other Toast hardware, including POS, kitchen display system, and self-ordering kiosk.